-- Children wear clothing that is dry and layered for warmth in cold weather. - Children have opportunity to play in shade. - When in the sun, children wear sun protective clothing, or a skin protection product is applied.
-Skin protection will be a non-aerosol sunscreen or sunblock with UVB and UVA protection of SPF 30 or higher with written parental permission. - When public health authorities recommend and when written parental permission is given to use insect repellents due to a high risk of insect-borne disease, only repellents containing DEET are used and applied to children older than two months and used no more than once a day.
+- Children wear clothing that is dry and layered for warmth in cold weather. - Children can play in the shade. - When in the sun, children wear sun protective clothing, or a skin protection product is applied.
+Skin protection will be non-aerosol sunscreen or sunblock with UVB and UVA protection of SPF 30 or higher with written parental permission. - When public health authorities recommend and when written parental permission is given to use insect repellents due to a high risk of insect-borne disease, only repellents containing DEET are used and applied to children older than two months and used no more than once a day.